Mixed Seed Bark

 Yay: it looks like they have everything going for them.

 One more thing: they are a snap to make.
 Mix, shape, bake, the end.

-Exactly the same ingredients, but shaped into cookies.
-Same recipe, two looks; funky bark and cute cookies.
+The cookies are made with the exact same recipe, using the exact same ingredients.
+They are just shaped differently.
+Same recipe, two looks; funky messy bark, or tidy cute cookies?
 Mix and match, everyone will love both.
 Instructions for baking the cookies are included.

 Super Seeds Gerbs is absolutely fantastic.
 7 seeds all in equal parts.
 Super fresh and well priced.
 Most importantly, they are highly nutritious.
 So nutritious you can have them for breakfast too.
 Very priced too!
 Think of what you can do with this wonderful mixed beside this mixed seed bark: throw it in smoothies, overnight oats, cookies, energy bites, muffins, salads, and much more.
 I make sure to always have some on hand.
 Store them in the refrigerator after opening, for maximum freshness.

 Do not forget to spray the cookie sheet, line it up with foil, and spray the foil.
 Small simple steps, but if you neglect one of them, you’ll get an inextricable sticky mess.
 Oy, I recently had a frustrating evening when I forgot to oil the pan, and had to throw away my beautiful batch, and slaved on scrubbing the pan.